NoosWare/rapp_beginner_tutorials/cpp/README.md

 ## Cloud call

-RAPP Cloud is based on the *PaaS* (Platform as a Service), and the core notion is that you make requests to the platform and you will receive replies.
+RAPP Cloud is based on the *PaaS* (Platform as a Service) principle, and the core notion is that you make requests to the platform and you will receive replies.
-It is **important** to note that the calls are asynchronous, and therere will reply to your query in a non-deterministic manner.
-Different queries will require diffeerent processing time, and as such you can run other code on the robot whilst a query is running.
+It is **important** to note that the calls are asynchronous, and therefore the reply to your query is non-deterministic (it is not possible to guarantee time of execution).
+Different queries will require different processing time, and as such you can run other code on the robot whilst a query is running on the cloud.

 ## Example service controller and cloud calls

-In the following example we query all the services that are available in the _rapp-platform_.
+In the following example we query all the services that are available on the _rapp-platform_.

 *Note:* for all examples we assume you've included the proper headers.
 In this case we need:

-1. service_controller.hpp
-2. available_services.hpp
-3. iostream
+* `rapp/cloud/service_controller.hpp`
+* `rapp/cloud/available_services.hpp`
+* `iostream`

 Construct the `service_controller` object using a `rapp::cloud::platform` struct, which contains:

-1. platform address, hostname or IP (e.g., `rapp.ee.auth.gr` or `155.207.19.229`).
+* platform address, hostname or IP (e.g., `rapp.ee.auth.gr` or `155.207.19.229`).
-If running your own platform, use `localhost`
+* if running your own platform, use `localhost`
-2. the platform port (default is 9001)
+* the platform port (default is 9001)
-3. your authentication token
+* your authentication token (e.g., `rapp_token`)

 ```cpp
 rapp::cloud::platform info = {"rapp.ee.auth.gr", "9001", "rapp_token"};
 ```

-The next step is to create a service controller (called `ctrl`), which is in charge of creating and controlling cloud calls to the platform.
+The next step is to create a service controller (we call it `ctrl` in these examples), which is in charge of creating and controlling cloud calls to the platform.
-The only parameter needed is the information about the platform, which is saved in `info` variable:
+The only parameter needed is the information about the platform, which is saved in the `info` variable:

 ```cpp
 rapp::cloud::service_controller ctrl(info);